alljoyn/extras-webdocs/docs/learn/core/system-description/index.md

 in the bundled deployment model with multiple apps on the device, shown as UC1.

-NOTE: The AllJoyn router and AllJoyn bus terminology are used interchangeably in this document as these refer to same set of bus functionality provided by the AllJoyn system.
+**NOTE:*8 The AllJoyn router and AllJoyn bus terminology are used interchangeably in this document as these refer to same set of bus functionality provided by the AllJoyn system.